-I am associate professor of Pharmacology (2009), currently working as senior researcher and leader of my own research group at the division of clinical pharmacology, Department of laboratory Medicine, Karolinska Institutet.
+I am an associate professor of Pharmacology (2009), currently working as senior researcher and leader of my own research group at the division of clinical pharmacology, Department of Laboratory Medicine, Karolinska Institutet.
 My research is on global health pharmacology including maternal and child health in Sub Saharan Africa, where the disease burden is paramount and yet little is known about the impact of host-genetic factors, drug interactions, coinfections and comorbidity, and nutrition on both the safety and efficacy of therapy.
 I have conducted several prospective observational studies, randomized clinical trials, drug interaction and dose optimization studies focusing on major public health problems including treatment of the three most deadly infectious diseases (HIV/AIDS, tuberculosis, and malaria), neglected tropical diseases and antimicrobial resistance that claim millions of lives worldwide, especially in low-income countries.
-I have conducted several pharmacogenetics, pharmacokinetics, pharmacodynamics and drug interaction studies, biomarker discovery and validation studies for drug-induced liver injury, antimicrobial resistance and Hospital-acquired infections; pharmacovigilance and postmarking surveillance involving mass drug administration and immunization in resource-limited countries.
+I have conducted several major clinical trials, pharmacogenetics, pharmacokinetics, pharmacodynamics, and drug interaction studies, biomarker discovery and validation studies for drug-induced liver injury, antimicrobial resistance and Hospital-acquired infections; pharmacovigilance and postmarking surveillance involving mass drug administration and immunization in resource-limited countries.

 In sub-Saharan Africa, access to medicine including new drugs, vaccines, microbicides for treatment of poverty-related diseases (PRD) is increasing.
 However, capacities of the National Medicine Regulatory Authorities (NMRAs) to monitor the quality and public safety of new drugs and interventions are not coping with, partly due to a shortage of qualified personnel and limited resources.
 PRORFORMA aims to strengthen the national pharmacovigilance infrastructure and post-marketing surveillance system in Ethiopia, Kenya, Tanzania, and Rwanda by forging partnerships with local academic institutions (training-of-the-trainers for sustainable training programs), national medicine regulatory authorities (practical training to change policy into practice) and public health programs.
 We aim to generate a cohort of pharmacovigilance-trained human resources from all stockholders including patients, healthcare providers, regulatory staffs that are engaged in pharmacovigilance data collection, analysis, interpretation, and data sharing.
 Our specific objective to strengthen pharmacovigilance and post-marketing surveillance system focusing on public health programs involving mass drug administration for neglected tropical diseases and mass immunization programs.
 Twelve postgraduates will be trained to serves as part of the future PV expert regional task force in East Africa aligned with the large-scale African medicine regulatory harmonization and WHO’s Pharmacovigilance program.

-Project 2: Effectiveness dihydroartemisinin -piperaquine versus sulfadoxine-pyrimethamine for prevention of falciparum malaria infection during pregnancy in Tanzania.
+Project 3: Effectiveness dihydroartemisinin -piperaquine versus sulfadoxine-pyrimethamine for prevention of falciparum malaria infection during pregnancy in Tanzania.

 Neglected tropical diseases (NTDs) such as schistosomiasis remain a burden in Sub-Saharan Africa (SSA), creating a public health concern.
 NTDs are linked to almost all Millennium development goals (MDGs), and their control is associated with a direct impact on the achievement of the MDGs such as reduction of poverty and education.
-Prevalence of schistosomiasis remains high in SSA, affecting more than 200 million people worldwide, of which more than 80% found in the SSA.
+The prevalence of schistosomiasis remains high in SSA, affecting more than 200 million people worldwide, of which more than 80% found in the SSA.
 Despite the use of praziquantel (PZQ) for mass treatment and disease control, the prevalence of schistosomiasis remains high in some endemic settings.
 PZQ is effective against mature Schistosoma species but has low efficacy against immature schistosomes (juvenile schistosomes).
 Previous studies report that artemisinin and its derivatives are effective against immature schistosomes.
 In a randomized clinical trial, we are investigating the efficacy and safety of praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis.
 Our hypothesis is PZQ plus dihydroartemisinin-piperaquine (DHP) will improve schistosomiasis treatment outcome by covering both matured and immature forms of a parasite and eventually control of the disease achieved.

-Project 4: Factors affecting malaria treatment outcome among pregnant women treated with artemether-lumefantrine in Tanzania
+Project 5: Factors affecting malaria treatment outcome among pregnant women treated with artemether-lumefantrine in Tanzania

-The expression and metabolic profile of serval hepatic drug metabolizing enzymes are altered by hormonal and physiological changes during pregnancy.
+The expression and metabolic profile of serval hepatic drug-metabolizing enzymes are altered by hormonal and physiological changes during pregnancy.
 Enhanced antimalarial drug metabolism and lower plasma drug exposure may increase the risks of treatment failure, development of resistance and negative birth outcomes.
 Receiving the same therapy, the pharmacokinetics and treatment outcome of antimalarial drugs may differ between pregnant and non-pregnant women.
-Knowledge on the pharmacokinetics of antimalarial drugs and its impact on treatment response in pregnant women is still minimal.
+Knowledge of the pharmacokinetics of antimalarial drugs and its impact on treatment response in pregnant women is still minimal.
 In addition, the impact of pharmacogenetic variations on malaria treatment outcome in pregnant women remains to be explored.
 We are conducting a pharmacogenetic and pharmacokinetic prospective cohort study in pregnant women with uncomplicated Plasmodium falciparum infection treated with artemisinin lumefantrine combination therapy in Tanzania.

-Project 5: Optimization of pediatric antiretroviral therapy in sub-Saharan Africa.
+Project 6: Optimization of pediatric antiretroviral therapy in sub-Saharan Africa.

-Project 6: Pharmacokinetics and Pharmacogenetics of Cyclophosphamide and tamoxifen for the treatment of Breast Cancer patients in Ethiopia.
+Project 7: Pharmacokinetics and Pharmacogenetics of Cyclophosphamide and tamoxifen for the treatment of Breast Cancer patients in Ethiopia.

 This study is funded by a grant from Sida.

-- Five year postdoctoral training in clinical pharmacology, Karolinska Institutet
+- Five-year postdoctoral training in clinical pharmacology, Karolinska Institutet

 - PhD degree in molecular genetics (2003) from Karolinska Institutet.